The following document is borrowed from the ACRL Multilingual Glossary of Terms. It translates the common library terms in several languages.

-Electronic Reserve (or E-reserve): An electronic version of a course reserve that is read on a computer display screen.
+Electronic Reserve (or E-reserve): An electronic version of a course reserve read on a computer screen.
 See also Course reserve.

 Encyclopedia: A work containing information on all branches of knowledge or treating comprehensively a particular branch of knowledge (such as history or chemistry).
 Often has entries or articles arranged alphabetically.

 Flash drive: A small portable device for storing computerized information.
-A flash drive, sometimes called a thumb drive, can plug into the USB (Universal Serial Bus) port of any computer and store electronic information.
+A flash drive, sometimes called a thumb drive, can plug into any computer's USB (Universal Serial Bus) port and store electronic information.
 See also Thumb drive.

 Hold: A request to have an item saved (put aside) to be picked up later.
 Holds can generally be placed on any regularly circulating library material online.

-Hyperlink: An image or a portion of text which a Web user can click to jump to another document or page on the Web.
-Textual hyperlinks are often underlined and appear as a different color than the majority of the text on a Web page.
+Hyperlink: An image or a portion of text that a Web user can click to jump to another document or page on the Web.
+Textual hyperlinks are often underlined and appear in a different color than most text on a Web page.

-Icon: A small symbol on a computer screen that represents a computer operation or data file.
+Icon: A small computer screen symbol representing a computer operation or data file.